lorenzofresia124/Saas-Financial-Model-For-CBS/README.md

 The analysis demonstrates:

+The analysis highlights several key insights about the financial dynamics of subscription-based SaaS businesses:

-- Sustainable cost structure beyond break-even threshold
+- Sustainable cost structure once the break-even threshold is reached
-- Strong customer acquisition efficiency
+- Strong customer acquisition efficiency relative to lifetime value
 - Resilience to moderate churn fluctuations
-- Digital scalability supported by step-based infrastructure logic
+- Scalable infrastructure supported by step-based cost expansion

 ---